vippsas/vipps-streamlabs/README.md

 # How to run this yourself on Heroku

-## Prerequisite
+## Prerequisites

 * [Vipps På Nett](https://vippsbedrift.no/signup/vippspanett/), which requires a company with a Norwegian organisation number.
 [Enkeltpersonforetak](https://www.altinn.no/starte-og-drive/starte/valg-av-organisasjonsform/enkeltpersonforetak/) is sufficient.
-* Accesstoken for you Streamlabs account (not necessary to test the flow. if you don't have it now fill in a rubberish string when asked to)
+* Accesstoken for your Streamlabs account (not necessary to test the flow. if you don't have it now fill in a gibberish string when asked to)

 ## Setup Heroku